VVSD-Charan/VVSD-Charan/README.md

 - ⭐ I am rated as a <strong>specialist</strong> on codeforces and  <strong>4 star</strong> on codechef.

-- 🤔 I always strive to solve problems in much more optimized way by using algorithmic skills.
+- 🤔 I constantly endeavor to employ my algorithmic skills to solve problems in the most optimized manner possible.

 - 💼 Connect with me on <a href="https://www.linkedin.com/in/vvsd-charan-0938b81bb/">LinkedIn </a>

-- 🙂 2023 Goals : Learn new skills and make projects on them.
+- 🙂 2023 Goals : Learn new skills and make projects using  them.

-- 👯 I’m looking to collaborate with other enthusiasts.
+- 👯 I’m looking to collaborate with other enthusiasts with similar interests.

-- ✊ Learning never ends, so does my enthusiasm .
+- 🤠 Contributions are appreciated and welcomed.

+- ✊ My enthusiasm remains unwavering, for the pursuit of knowledge knows no bounds.
 <!--

 Here are some ideas to get you started: